Library Services and COVID-19

 Place a request online before you visit, and you will receive an email when you can pick up the books from the collection point near the helpdesk in each library.

 You can request on shelf items from your own campus library or other campus libraries.
-Due to restrictions, you cannot currently request items that are on loan to other users, and limited staffing on campus and quarantine procedures may mean that requests take longer than usual.
+Due to restrictions, you cannot currently request items that are on loan to other users, and limited staffing on campus may mean that requests take longer than usual.

 - Books available on the shelf at the same campus should be ready to collect within one to two working days.